gillian-guide/gillian-guide.github.io/docs/optimization.en.md

 # numBackBuffers may further improve frametime stability while using Vsync.
 This option overrides back buffer count for the Vulkan swap chain.
 d3d9.numBackBuffers = 3
 ```
-Also add `dxvk.enableAsync = true` if using an async patch.
+Also add `dxvk.enableAsync = true` if using an async patch and `dxvk.gplAsyncCache = true` additionally if using a gplasync patch.
 ??? abstract "Full list of DXVK options"
     You can see the full list [here](https://github.com/doitsujin/dxvk/blob/master/dxvk.conf).
 Also go through [additional setup](additional-setup.md).